Male-Specific Rehab Treatment Programs

 Addiction is neither entirely biological nor entirely social.
 For someone with a different gender, an addiction may impact them in different ways.
 Researchers emphasize that males and females display differences in the way that their brains form, which partially explains their different experiences.

-What Is Male-Specific Treatment
+What Is Male-Specific Treatment?

-This type of treatment is geared towards someone who was born male and currently presents as a man.
+This type of treatment is geared toward someone who was born male and currently presents as a man.
 It’s designed to address the issues most commonly faced by men in their experiences with addiction.

-Addiction in Men
+Addiction In Men

 - Addiction occurs more frequently in men.

 - Men exhibit higher rates of antisocial personality disorder development when addicted.